kabashi/kabashi.github.io/src/events.md

 ## Recent participating committees / reviews ##

 [LDK 2021](http://2021.ldk-conf.org/) – The 3rd Biennial Conference on Language, Data and Knowledge,  University of Zaragoza, Spain, June 14–16, 2021.
-[Program committee / Reviewer]
+[Program committee / Reviewer].

 [NAACL 2021](https://2021.naacl.org/) – The 2021 Conference of the North American Chapter of the Association for Computational Linguistics – Human Language Technologies, Mexico City, Mexico, June 6–11, 2021.
 [Program committee / Reviewer].

 [EACL 2021](https://2021.eacl.org/) – The 2021 Conference of the European Chapter of the Association for Computational Linguistics, Kiev, Ukraine, April 19–23, 2021.
 [Program committee / Reviewer].

 [AACL-IJCNLP 2020](http://aacl2020.org/) – The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 9th International Joint Conference on Natural Language Processing.
 Suzhou, China, December 4–7, 2020.
-[Program committee / Reviewer]
+[Program committee / Reviewer].

 [EMNLP 2020](https://2020.emnlp.org/) – The 2020 Conference on Empirical Methods in Natural Language Processing.
 Dominican Republic, November, 16–20, 2020.
 [Reviewer].